polleverywhere/kingkong/README.md

       end
     }

 and its going to aggregate stats so you can plug it into munin and get all sorts of graphing goodness.
+You can see the stats by looking into the socket:

+    watch cat /tmp/king_kong.socket

 ## Getting Started